Ensembl/plant-scripts/pangenes/README.md

 Note that several genes might fit in the same slot, due to split gene models or to tandem copies.*

-## Remediating pan-gene models with check_evidence.pl
+## Remediating pangene models with check_evidence.pl

-The *check_evidence.pl* script can also be used to try and fix individual gene models based on the evidence supporting a pan-gene cluster.
+The *check_evidence.pl* script can also be used to try and fix individual gene models based on the evidence supporting a pangene cluster.
 This requires the software [GMAP](https://doi.org/10.1093/bioinformatics/bti310), which is installed by default as explained in section [Dependencies](#dependencies).
 Currently, the following fixes have been tested: